 A protection mandate lets you name one or several people to take care of you and manage your property from the moment the court declares that you are incapacitated.

-As soon as a court declares that you are incapacitated, a power of attorney is no longer valid.
+As soon as you become incapacitated, a power of attorney is no longer valid.
 From that moment on, only a protection mandate is useful.

 What if someone becomes incapacitated and doesn’t have a protection mandate?

-If there is a need to protect you or your property and you don't have a protection mandate, anyone from your circle of friends and family (spouse, partner, relative, friend or someone else close to you) can ask the court to put into place protective supervision.
+If there is a need to protect you or your property and you do not have a protection mandate, anyone from your circle of friends and family (spouse, partner, relative, friend or someone else close to you) can ask the court or a notary to put into place protective supervision.
 Depending on the circumstances, an adviser, tutor or curator can be named to look after your well-being and manage your property.

 Does a protection mandate have to be made in a certain way?